Welcome to our department!

 (Inventor of the WWW)

-All courses use a range of teaching styles, giving pupils opportunities to access learning using a range of different approaches.
-In Computing lessons, students are actively encouraged to develop their ‘computational thinking’, a skillset intended to help them problem solve and break issues down into small, manageable pieces.
+All courses use a range of teaching styles, giving students opportunities to access learning using a range of different approaches.
+In Computing lessons, students are actively encouraged to develop their ‘computational thinking’, a skill set intended to help them problem solve and break issues down into small, manageable pieces.
 We deem this an essential skill as the students prepare for life outside of education and the necessity to be able to participate effectively in the digital world.
 Whole class discussions, group work and peer assessment ensure an engaged, enjoyable and calm working environment.

-A number of extra-curricular activities are run throughout the year, with students participating in Code Club, the Bebras competition, CyberFirst (Year 8 only), CyberDiscovery, the Perse Coding competition, Matrix Challenge and Amazon GetIT.
+A number of extra curricular activities are run throughout the year, with students participating in Code Club, the Bebras competition, CyberFirst (Year 8 only), CyberDiscovery, the Perse Coding competition, Matrix Challenge and Amazon GetIT.